luongvo/AppCompatViewEx/README.md

 # AppCompatViewEx
 [![](https://jitpack.io/v/luongvo/AppCompatViewEx.svg)](https://jitpack.io/#luongvo/AppCompatViewEx)

+## DEPRECATED

-These features are supported by AndroidX now: https://developer.android.com/jetpack/androidx/androidx-rn#2018-dec-03-appcompat.
+> These features are supported by AndroidX now: https://developer.android.com/jetpack/androidx/releases/appcompat#1.1.0-alpha01.
 If you still did not migrate to AndroidX yet, you could use this library for extending support.

 ## Usage
 ```